DanielPalmSie/social-network/README.md

     127.0.0.1 application.local
     ```

+## Database Structure

+The structure of the database is described in the `query.sql` file located in the root directory of the project.
+Make sure to refer to this file for details on the database schema.

 ## API Documentation

 A Postman collection is included in the project.
-You can find the `social-network.postman_collection.json` file in the root directory.
+You can find the `postman_collection.json` file in the root directory.
 Import this file into Postman to get all the API endpoints and examples.